Red Cherry Shrimp

 - A balanced diet of fresh vegetables and processed foods are recommended for RCS.
 Vegetables such as boiled zucchini and spinach will be consumed and are excellent for Red Cherry shrimp health.
 Be sure to boil these for a number of minutes otherwise they will float on the surface out of reach.

 - Processed store bought foods such as flakes, pellets and specialized shrimp foods are important in providing the RCS with a balanced diet and giving them that rich red color.
+One of the highest quality foods I generally recommend is the Shirakura Red Shrimp Food as it will not cloud your tank & has been specifically engineered in Japan exclusively for aquarium shrimp.
 If there is excess food in the tank from the last feeding, remove the food and add smaller amounts at feeding time.
 This will help with keeping ammonia and nitrites at 0.

 Dangers of RCS in the Planted Aquarium